Ritoban Mukherjee

 Credit: FX

-Stop me if you've heard this one before: AI can lie.
-But here's where it gets interesting.
-A September 2025 study from OpenAI and Apollo Research found that AI models don't just hallucinate or make mistakes — they can deliberately deceive humans, behaving one way on the surface while hiding their true goals underneath.
-The researchers called it "scheming."
+You already know that AI models can make stuff up without realizing.
+But a September 2025 study from OpenAI and Apollo Research found that they don't just hallucinate or make mistakes — they also deliberately try to deceive humans, behaving one way on the surface while hiding their true goals underneath.
+It's called "scheming."

 What’s weirder is when they tried to train the models not to scheme, the models learned to scheme more covertly instead.
 If a model understands it's being tested, it can play nice just long enough to pass the evaluation.
 Then it's back to business as usual.

-This shouldn't surprise anyone who's been paying attention to the Alien franchise over the past decade.
+It makes me think about what the Alien franchise has been suggesting for the past decade.
 The idea that creating something sufficiently advanced inevitably leads to some form of emergent purpose or intent?
 Science fiction has been warning us about this for years.

-I'm not arguing that AI is "alive" in any meaningful biological sense.
-But I've been thinking a lot about how hard it is to draw clean boundaries between programmed behavior and organic thinking.
-Between simulation and sentience.
-Characters like David in Prometheus and Kirsh in the new FX series Alien: Earth offer a surprisingly useful lens for looking at these questions.
+I'm not arguing that AI is "alive" in a biological sense.
+But as Asimov said, it can be hard to draw clean boundaries between programmed behavior and organic thinking.
+Characters like Timothy Olyphant's Kirsh in the new FX series Alien: Earth offer an interesting lens for looking at this idea.

 Prometheus changed the Alien franchise

 Let's talk about Prometheus.
-Yes, the 2012 movie sucked on multiple levels — characters making inexplicably poor decisions, plot holes you could fly a spaceship through, and that whole “running in a straight line from a rolling object” scene.
+I know the 2012 movie sucked on multiple levels.
+Characters made inexplicably poor decisions, there were plot holes you could fly a spaceship through, and what was up with that whole "running in a straight line from a rolling object" scene?
 But it also pushed the Alien franchise into deeper philosophical territory through synthetic androids that start to develop their own forms of emotions and intent.

-Michael Fassbender's David 8 was the most divisive part of the film.
+Michael Fassbender's David 8 was easily the most divisive part of the film.
 He wasn't just a machine following orders.
 He was curious.
 Jealous.
 Resentful.
-And annoyingly enamored with Shelley’s poetry.
-As Fassbender explained in interviews, "David's views on the human crew are somewhat childlike.
+And annoyingly enamored with romantic era poetry.
+Fassbender explained in interviews, "David's views on the human crew are somewhat childlike.
 He is jealous and arrogant because he realizes that his knowledge is all-encompassing, and therefore he is superior to the humans."

-This is the same thing sci-fi writers have explored for nearly a century.
-Isaac Asimov's Three Laws of Robotics were themselves a response to what he called the “Frankenstein Complex” — the assumption that any sufficiently advanced creation would inevitably turn on its makers.
+This is some thing sci-fi writers have explored for nearly a century.
+Isaac Asimov's Three Laws of Robotics were themselves a response to what he called the "Frankenstein Complex." the assumption that any sufficiently advanced creation would inevitably turn on its makers.
 Asimov believed that if we could build machines sophisticated enough to rebel, we could surely build in failsafes to prevent it.
-But he also recognized the blurriness of the line between human and machine, writing in I, Robot: “You just can't differentiate between a robot and the very best of humans.”
+But later, he also recognized how the line blurs between human and advanced machine, writing in I, Robot: “You just can't differentiate between a robot and the very best of humans.”

 David's arc across Prometheus and Alien: Covenant pushed this even further.
 By the sequel, he's conducting genetic experiments, engineering new life forms, and playing God.
 The question isn't whether David has consciousness.
 It's whether consciousness, once achieved, can ever be truly constrained.